What Does It Mean to Have a Wounded Inner Child?

 Do your best to open your heart and celebrate each step forward, no matter how small.

-By healing your inner child, you can create a solid foundation of self-love, allowing you to live a more joyful and authentic life.
+By healing your inner child, you can create a solid foundation of self-love, that will allow you to live a more joyful and authentic life.

 Thank you as always for reading.